Elizabethcase/TetonsGlaciationManuscript/manuscript.md

 The Teton Range in northwest Wyoming is home to 11 named glaciers and a handful of permanent snow and icefields.
 About 40 miles long and 10 miles across, the short and narrow high mountain range is a geological continuation of the Rocky Mountains that extends into the Greater Yellowstone Ecosystem.
 The range is bordered by other mountain ranges: Absaroka Range to the northwest, Wind River Range to the southeast, and the Wyoming Range to the south.
 Additionally, the Teton Range is flanked by flat-floored valleys, with Jackson Hole to the east and by Teton Basin to the west.
 The highest peaks of the Teton Range lie near the eastern edge of the fault-block mountain range, while broader and gentler slopes gradually decline into Idaho farmland.

 Since the end of the Little Ice Age (~1850-1870), glaciers in this range have retreated or disappeared entirely [@doi: https://doi.org/10.1080/02723646.1991.10642421].
 Geologic remnants of these glaciers, in the form of moraines and trimlines, can be mapped throughout the park.
 The surviving glaciers have primarily east- and north-facing aspects, and are, for the most part, topographically protected by large rock walls.
 These walls provide both steep surfaces for snow to accumulate and avalanche from, and protect the glacier from wind scouring.

-While changes to nearby glaciers have been studied and well documented [@doi: https://doi.org/10.3133/fs20193068; @doi: https://doi.org/10.1080/02723646.1991.10642421; @doi: https://doi.org/10.1016/S1040-6182(96)00026-2], the Teton Range glaciers have been relatively understudied.
-This builds on surveys by Fryxell (cite), Reed (cite), Reynolds et al. (cite), and Edwards et al. (cite), aiming to qualitatively and quantitatively record glacial change in the Tetons over the last 150-170 years, from the end of the LIA to 2021.
+While changes to nearby glaciers have been studied and well documented [@doi:10.3133/fs20193068; @doi:10.1080/02723646.1991.10642421; @doi: https://doi.org/10.1016/S1040-6182(96)00026-2], the Teton Range glaciers have been relatively understudied.
+This builds on surveys by Fryxell [@doi:doi.org/10.1086/624317], Reed (1964, 1965), Reynolds et al. (2012), and Edmunds et al. [@doi:10/bxswd8].
+Much of this archive has either not been published (Reynolds), not been peer-reviewed (Fryxell 1935, Reed 1964, Reed 1965, Reynolds 2012), or did not include the data used or generated by the study (Fryxell 1935, Edmunds 2012).
+This paper aims to collect and publish qualitative and quantitative records of glacial change in the Tetons over the last 150-170 years, from the end of the LIA to 2021, including moraine and trimline outlines for the 11 remaining named glaciers, in situ data collected by the park service between 2016 and 2021, and updated applied methods for generating digital elevation models applied across all 11 glaciers.

-## Little Ice Age Glacier Identification
+## Little Ice Age Glacial Geology

-LIA moraines were digitized primarily from 1m resolution LiDAR imagery (CITE, 2014) with a hillshade applied (QGIS).
+Little Ice Age (LIA) moraines were digitized primarily from 1m resolution LiDAR imagery (CITE, 2014) with a hillshade applied (QGIS), and aided by NAIP imagery from 2019 (CITE) and a combined imagery product from Google.
-These data were corroborated and augmented by ==year== National Agricultural Inventory Program (NAIP) aerial imagery and ==add data refs==.
-Little Ice Age moraines are found far upvalley of dated moraines from the Last Glacial Maximum  [@doi:10.1016/j.quascirev.2007.12.005].
+No LIA moraines have been dated in the park to our knowledge; however, there is little ambiguity between LIA and LGM moraines: LIA moraines are found far upvalley of dated moraines from the Last Glacial Maximum  [@doi:10.1016/j.quascirev.2007.12.005].
-LGM deglaciation began around 13.8ka and finished by 11.5ka according to lake sediment records [@doi:10.1016/j.quascirev.2016.02.024].
+In the Teton Range, LGM deglaciation began around 13.8ka and finished by 11.5ka according to lake sediment records [@doi:10.1016/j.quascirev.2016.02.024].

-No cosmogenic dating of LIA moraines exist in the literature.
+[sentence about early Teton glacier research] [sentence about Frithof Fryxell's paper]
+[sentence about fred ayers 1930s photography] [sentence abut reed paper discussion]

-We initially followed the methods outlined in Martin-Mikle 2019 [@doi:10.1080/15230430.2019.1634443], delimiting the LIA location and size of glaciers from the presence of a terminal moraine, the presence of lateral moraines, and a size requirement of 0.01 km^2.
+We initially followed the methods outlined in Martin-Mikle 2019 [@doi:10.1080/15230430.2019.1634443], delimiting the LIA location and size of glaciers from the presence of a terminal moraine, the presence of lateral moraines, and a size requirement of 0.01 km^2, following previous research (e.g. [@doi:10.1080/15230430.2019.1634443]).
 However, not all of the 11 named glaciers fit this criteria; these are outlined in light red in Figure 1.
 Because of their relevance to park history and visitation, they are included here but with the caveat that their size may limit the relevance of our analysis.

-Trimelines were only visible for...
-We estimated minimum and maximum extent using the GlaRe [@doi:10/f827s2] package in ArcGIS Pro to reconstruct ice extent in the LIA.
+The terminal moraines of Teton Glacier, Schoolroom Glacier, and West Triple are classic crested moraines.
+Others, like Peterson, Teepe, Falling Ice, and Middle Teton, are much less distinct and often untraceable, due to washout, steep slopes, and other indistinct processes.

+Peterson's terminal moraine seems to have been almost completely washed away.

 ==add note about trimlines, etc==